 Try this strategy and let us know how you get on!

-To learn more about me as an Author, please visit:
+To learn more about me as a Sight Loss Coach and Author, please visit:

 To learn more about me as an Advocate, please visit:

 To support one of my many ongoing initiatives, please visit: